intel/libipt/doc/howto_libipt.md

         <handle error>(errcode);
 ~~~

-The encoder will encode the packet, write it into the PT buffer, and advance its
+The encoder will encode the packet, write it into the Intel PT buffer, and
-position to the next byte after the packet.
-On a successful encode, it will
+advance its position to the next byte after the packet.
+On a successful encode,
-return the number of bytes that have been written.
-In case of errors, nothing
+it will return the number of bytes that have been written.
+In case of errors,
-will be written and the encoder returns a negative error code.
+nothing will be written and the encoder returns a negative error code.

 ### Packet Decoding

-The packet decoding layer provides support for decoding PT packet-by-packet.
+The packet decoding layer provides support for decoding Intel PT
-Start by configuring and allocating a `pt_packet_decoder` as shown
+packet-by-packet.
+Start by configuring and allocating a `pt_packet_decoder` as
-here:
+shown here:

 ~~~{.c}
     struct pt_packet_decoder *decoder;